jfprogramming/tic-tac-toe/TicTacToe/documents/PokyChanges.md

 - Adedd in `styhead` to ```LAYERSERIES_COMPAT_qt6-layer = "dunfell gatesgarth hardknott honister styhead"```

 - Removed the changes to add in qt5
+- Only adding in qt6 now
 - **Note**: build issue with qt6

 - In tictactoe.bb `inherit qt6` line is throwing a build error